iulianPeiu6/Watchster/ADR01_application_structure.md

 ### Decision

-The application should be based on n-tiered architecture
+The application should be based on n-layered architecture

 ### Status

-Decided.
+Partially decided.

 ## Details